hotNipi/node-red-contrib-ui-artless-gauge/README.md

 ### Animate
 You can turn on or off the animations of the colored bar.

+### log2
+You can turn on or off a function that is used the base-2 logarithm of the value.

 ### Line width
 You can adjust thickness of the colored bar.
 The range of possible values depends on layout and configured size.